Calculators

 What is Gratuity?

-The 1 Finance Gratuity Calculator helps you calculate gratuity online by applying the correct calculation and Income-tax Act, 1961 based on your employment coverage—quickly and accurately as per the latest changes announced in New Labour Codes.
+The 1 Finance Gratuity Calculator helps you calculate gratuity online by applying the correct calculation method and relevant provisions of the Income-tax Act, 1961, based on your employment coverage—quickly and accurately, in line with the Payment of Gratuity Act, 1972 and the latest changes under the New Labour Codes.

 Employment Details